Coaches of the London and North Eastern Railway: Observation saloons

 In 1937, the LNER built two observation coaches at Doncaster Works for use on The Coronation express passenger train during the summer months.
 Looking quite different to the teak coaches, they in many respects resembled the LNER Class A4 locomotives that hauled the train.
 The carriages had a conventional corridor connection at one end and a deeply glazed tapered end at the other, so many enthusiast referred to them as Beavertails.
 Both were fitted out with Art Deco styling and a luxury bar/lounge combination.

-During the Second World War both were put in storage and, in 1959, E1719E was rebuilt by British Railways with larger panoramic windows for West Highland Line specials.
-The other coach, numbered E1729E, went into a long period of storage at Steamtown, Carnforth.
-Both coaches survive today in the hands of Railway Vehicle Preservations Ltd on the preserved Great Central Railway, Loughborough, where they allow first class ticket holders to travel in restored E1719E.
-After many negotiations E1729E is now at Nemesis Rail, undergoing restoration into its as-built condition.
+During the Second World War both vehicles were put into storage, and in 1959, they were both rebuilt by British Railways with larger panoramic windows for use on specials along the West Highland Line.
+Withdrawn from service by the late 1960s, both vehicles were preserved, and are now in the hands of Railway Vehicle Preservations Ltd on the preserved Great Central Railway, Loughborough, where E1719E was restored in its 1960s rebuilt condition by 2007, and between then and 2019, they allowed first class ticket holders to travel in it.
+Following a further overhaul, the vehicle went on loan to the Strathspey Railway in Scotland in 2023.
+After many negotiations, E1729E moved to Nemesis Rail, where it was restored to its as-built condition by 2021, and is now on display at the One: One collection at Margate, Kent.